-I am a multilingual researcher and an educationist, as well as teacher of English and Maths by profession.
+I am a multilingual researcher and an educationist, as well as teacher of English and maths by profession.
 I have had a very distinguished career in various fields, including teaching, immigration law, marketing, project and communication coordination, administration, mentoring, interpreting and translation, and finally in accounting and finance for over 25 years.
 I am currently working as a Finance Manager for a global construction company in central London.
-I have studied more than 150 courses at over 115 educational institutions, either through blended or online learning in a number of countries including Turkey, England, Wales, Scotland, Ireland, Belgium, Slovenia, Sweden, Switzerland, Netherland, Hungary, Norway, Uganda and in Finland.
-I am an author of 5 international publications, and I have presented 8 research papers at international conferences for the University of Cambridge, Regent’s University London and at Swansea University.
+I have studied more than 150 courses at over 115 educational institutions, either through blended or online learning in a number of countries including Turkey, England, Wales, Scotland, Ireland, Belgium, Slovenia, Sweden, Switzerland, Netherlands, Hungary, Norway, Uganda and in Finland.
+I am an author of five international publications, and I have presented eight research papers at international conferences for the University of Cambridge, Regent’s University London and at Swansea University.
 I am currently pursuing a PhD research degree in education, following the completion of an MA in Adult Learning and Global Change and an MA in Educational Management.

 2. What is your fondest memory of Anglia Ruskin University?

 My fondest memory of Anglia Ruskin University was my graduation day, when my name was called, and I was presented with my degree certificate at the awards ceremony.

 My favourite job has been teaching, but due to the economic recession of 2008, I had to change my profession from teaching to finance, in which I have now worked for over ten years.

 4. In one word, how would you describe Anglia Ruskin University?

 5. How did your time at ARU help you?